How to Use 3D Printer Cleaning Filament (Full Guide)

 - It’s expensive.
 Well, it isn’t.
 But at first glance.
 You see, you really don’t need much.
 About 0.5 to 1 gram per use, maximum.
 Luckily you don’t need to buy a whole KG spool of it then (if you did, ours would be £360/KG).

 For around £18 you’ll get 50 grams, which will get you a solid 70-100 nozzle purges.
 That’s just 20p per clean, in 30 seconds.
-Which compared to 20 minutes yanking your 3D printer around for each clean, well – it’s a no-brainer.
+Compared to 20 minutes yanking your 3D printer around for each clean, well – it’s a no-brainer.

 Make sure you know what you’re getting.
 Some cleaner filaments could just be re-branded cheaper materials that don’t perform as advertised.
 Make sure you read the reviews, and factor in the price.